thoth-station/jupyterlab-requirements/docs/source/jupyterlab-requirements-ui.md

 Moreover it verifies that the kernel you are using is matching your dependencies.
 If not it warns to use install button again to avoid weird behaviours.

 You can start adding your packages using the central add button, which will open a new package row to edit.
-1. First type out a pakcage.
-For packages that are avialable in PyPi, an informational popup will be shown to indciate that it is a valid package.
+1. First type out a package.
+For packages that are avialable in PyPI, an informational popup will be shown to indicate that it is a valid package.
 2. Then choose a constraint.
-If the package is both valid and known by Thoth, clicking the dialog box will open a dropdown (explained in detail bellow).
+If the package is both valid and known by Thoth, clicking the dialog box will open a dropdown (explained in detail below).
 If the package is not known by Thoth, then you will have to manually type the constraints.
 3. Once you have selected the package name and constraints, remember to add your package using the add button under the actions column, otherwise it won't be saved. (_This extra step will be removed in a later release._)

 The constraint dropdown must be opened after a package name is given.
 Any changes to the package name will reset the constraints without warning.